Goryo-jinja Shrine

 ※Unauthorized reproduction of images on this page is prohibited

-The shrine grounds feature seasonal flowers like cherry blossoms and peonies, renowned for their vibrant colors and intricate craftsmanship.
-Seasonal Goshuin stamps are also popular among visitors.
+In the precincts, seasonal flowers such as cherry blossoms and peonies, celebrated for their vivid colors and intricate craftsmanship, bloom vibrantly.
+Seasonal goshuin stamps are also popular.

 Related articles